 The six letters of MEDDIC and their corresponding questions are:

 Lead qualification frameworks offer strong foundations from which to begin qualifying your leads.
 Consider the elements of each and determine which offers the most relevant to your target audience.

 Lead scoring is a subcategory of lead qualification ― it happens after a lead is qualified.
 Whereas qualifying leads involves predicting whether a prospect is likely to become a customer, scoring leads involves comparing all qualified leads against each other and assigning that lead a score, usually on a scale of 0 to 100.
 You’ll score your leads using demographic and engagement information ― we’ll walk you through the process below.

 Developing an ideal buyer profile gives you a frame of reference for your potential prospects.
-In creating your ideal buyer profile, you should determine your target audience and market, as well as the pain points and spending abilities that qualify someone as a potential customer.
-For B2B sales, you should also factor company size into your ideal buyer profile.
+In creating your ideal buyer profile, you should determine your target audience and market as well as the pain points and spending abilities that qualify someone as a potential customer.
+For business-to-business (B2B) sales, you should also factor company size into your ideal buyer profile.

 A higher lead score corresponds with greater online engagement by a prospect with your company.
 Keep the following considerations in mind when using engagement to score your leads:

 Once you have ample demographic and engagement data on your leads, you must interpret it to adequately score your leads.
 To do so, take the following steps: